 The Company entered into an agreement, commencing on March 4, 2021, through the earlier of the Company's consummation of a Business Combination and its liquidation, to pay an affiliate of the Sponsor a total of \$10,000 per month for office space, secretarial and administrative services.
-As of March 31, 2021 the total expense for administrative services was \$10,000 and was included in accrued expenses on the balance sheet as of March 31, 2021.
+For the three and nine months ended September 30, 2021, the total expense for administrative services was \$30,000 and \$70,000, respectively and \$70,000 is included in accrued expenses on the condensed balance sheet as of September 30, 2021.